Home Site Map Measurement

 Euclidean Geometers would insist that there is no shadow.
 The famous “fifth postulate” (in John Playfair's version) states that no two distinct parallel lines can be drawn through a single point, which implies they do not meet, for the reason that such a meeting, if it occurs, must occur in just such a point.

-But Projective Geometry says axiomatically that any pair of lines on a plane must meet, else they are not on the same plane and are skew.
+But Projective Geometry, as we have seen above, says axiomatically that any pair of lines on a plane must meet, else they are not on the same plane and therefore must be skew.

 Affinity